rasjani/robotframework-electron-example/README.md

 If ChromeService is not passed to `Create Webdriver`keyword, somewhat recently added `selenium-manager` hangs your robotframework execution.
 Using older selenium like 4.0.9 does not have this issue and passing `service` is optional.

+At the time of writing repository, following components where used:

+* python 3.12
+* robotframework 7.0
+* robotframework-seleniumlibrary 6.3.0
+* selenium 4.2.0